paulrobertlloyd/paulrobertlloyd/MANUAL.md

 ## Other things to know about me

-- Currently learning to speak Portuguese, albeit slowly.
+- Currently learning to speak German, albeit slowly.
 - I avoid flying for ecological reasons, but enjoy travelling around Europe by train and then [writing about my adventures](https://paulrobertlloyd.com/categories/travel/).
 - Have several side projects on the go.
 I may spend my spare time iterating the design of [my website](https://paulrobertlloyd.com), developing [Indiekit](https://getindiekit.com) or adding content to [Bradshaw’s Guide](https://beta.bradshaws.guide).
 - I closely follow Formula 1, although unsure why.